https://openai.com/index/image-generation-api/

 Learn how bees collect nectar and water during their field foraging Bees collect nectar by landing on flowers and inserting their proboscis (tongue) into the nectar source.
 Using specialized mouthparts, they extract nectar through two main methods: • Lapping: For thicker nectar or shallow flowers, bees dip and retract their hairy tongue repeatedly, and nectar

-How do bees collect nectar and water in the field?
+How do bees collect nectar and water?
 Read More »

 bees, wings, insects, honey, nature, pollination, pollen, honeycomb, yellow, hive, beehive, buzz, sting, brown nature, brown natural, brown bee, bees, bees, bees, bees, bees